Vincent Wants to Sea

 Vincent Wants to Sea (Vincent will Meer, lit.
 'Vincent wants sea') is a 2010 German drama film directed by Ralf Huettner.
-An American remake, The Road Within was released in 2014.
+An American remake called The Road Within was released in 2014.

 Plot

 Vincent, a 27-year-old man with Tourette's syndrome, is institutionalized by his politician father, who does not seem to understand Vincent and his condition, after his mother's death.
 Vincent soon meets his roommate Alexander, who has obsessive-compulsive disorder, and another fellow patient, Marie who suffers with anorexia.
 Marie and Vincent get along and decide to leave the facility unsupervised, in a stolen car belonging to their psychiatrist, Dr. Rose.
 So that Alexander will not notify Dr. Rose about what they've done, they force him to join them on their road trip to fulfill Vincent's wish of going to the sea in Italy, where Vincent's parents vacationed for their honeymoon, to spread his mother's ashes.
 Dr. Rose, the owner of the stolen car, accompanies Vincent's father in hopes to find the three missing patients.
 Over the course of the trip, Vincent and Marie develop a relationship and Vincent's father realizes how badly he's been treating his son.

 When Vincent, Alexander, and Marie arrive at the sea, Marie promptly collapses from heart failure caused by her untreated anorexia.
 Vincent and Alexander conclude that the trip was a suicide attempt, she was the one who originally stole the car and had the idea of leaving.
 Dr. Rose and Vincent's father take Alexander and Vincent home while Marie remains hospitalized.
 On the way back, Vincent decides to return his mother's ashes to his father and goes back to the city where Marie is in the hospital; Alexander accompanies him.